andrenarchy/lauf/README.md

 ### Further databases or storages

-The `setup` method can return arbitrary further properties.
+The `setup` function can return arbitrary further properties.
+All returned properties will be passed to the migrations and the `teardown` function.
 For example:

 ```typescript
 await runMigrations({